-- Choose a macro from the macro browser – you can use the categories or the search field to help you find a macro
+- Choose a macro from the macro browser - you can use the categories or search field to help you find a macro.

 Check out these great macro examples:

-The Widget Connector macro allows you to display a wide range of web content on your Confluence page, such as video, twitter feeds, and slideshows.
-In this example, we'll add a YouTube video.
+The Widget Connector macro allows you to display a wide range of web content on your Confluence page such as video, twitter feeds, slideshows.
+In this example we will add a YouTube video.

-You can add more than just videos – add content from Twitter, Flickr, SlideShare, Vimeo, and many more.
+You can add more than just videos, you can content from Twitter, Flickr, SlideShare, Scribid, Vimeo and many more.

-The following is a Confluence demonstration video shown using the Widget Connector macro.
+A Confluence demonstration video is shown here - using the Widget Connector macro.